Elevation: 6,990 ft

 Northeast Ridge by Margo Mandella

 Peak 6990 is located near Jumpoff Peak in the southern Lost River Range.
 Located west of the Idaho National Laboratory and ID-22, Peak 6990 and its nearby neighbors (Peak 8383 and Peak 7194) make a good, early-season peakbagging loop.
-We climbed these 3 peaks on March 29, 2018, and came in from Deadman Flats on the East Side of the range.
+We climbed these three peaks on March 29, 2018, and came in from Deadman Flats on the east side of the range.

 Take Bureau of Land Management (BLM) Road 1259/Deadman Canyon Road, which leaves the West Side of ID-22 along Deadman Flats toward Deadman Canyon.
 This road is open all year.
 After heading north a bit, the road takes a large, long turn to the northwest.
 Along this curve, a jeep trail intersects the road from the north.
 This trail parallels an intermittent stream, but there are no pullouts for parking.
 Sagebrush is thick and turning around is difficult but doable in only a few locations.
 We were able to travel as far as the worst ruts, but most people probably won’t want to travel much past the junction of the jeep trail with Deadman Canyon Road.